AndersDeath/diary2/000-current.md

 # 25 Februar - Sonntag - Berlin - 523 Tag der Einwanderung - Sunny

 Unfortunately the sunday has finished.
 It's really sad.
 We were on Godzilla movide today.
 A director from Japan did some reissue of the original 1954 movie.
 I watched this for the first time and was quite surprised how ti was good.
 I enjoyed this movide a lot.
 It is a shame that I didn't do it before.
 Besides that I did a lot of important things today.
-I cleaned the apartmets, analysed some important information
+I cleaned the apartmets, analysed some important information and spent an hour of holy theory.
+It was really cool.